jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Introduction/Instance-Type-Family.md

 g.n1.4xlarge|16|64|4
 g.n1.8xlarge|32|128|4

-The standard * indicates that the Virtual Machines is not supported by this specification, and you are not allowed to adjust the current Virtual Machines to this specification, but it does not affect the use of your existing Virtual Machines.
+The mark * indicates that the VM is not supported by this instance type, and you are not allowed to adjust the current Virtual Machines to this specification, but it does not affect the use of your existing Virtual Machines.

 ## Compute Optimized Type
 Compute Optimized Type currently offer Compute-Optimized Standard that provide you with high-performance computing resources that can be met.
 Each vCPU corresponds to a hyper-threaded core of an Intel Xeon processor.